 - Server machines: Windows 2012 R2 SP1 or higher

-Make sure you have PowerShell 5.0 or higher.
-For download and setup information, see Download and install Windows PowerShell.
+PowerShell 5.0 or higher.
+For download and setup information, see the Windows PowerShell documentation.

-- Ensure that your machine is configured as a TeamCity agent.
-For more information, see Setting up and Running Additional Build Agents in the TeamCity documentation.
+- The machine must be configured as a TeamCity agent.
+For more information, see the TeamCity documentation.

-- Make sure that LoadRunner Professional is installed on the agent machine.
+- LoadRunner Professional installed on the agent machine.

 Once you have verified that your environment is properly configured, install the LoadRunner Professional plugin for TeamCity.